Street scene in N'Djamena, the capital of Chad

 In order to reduce poverty in Chad, comprehensive economic reforms, an expansion of economic activity to new markets and effective measures to combat corruption are needed, along with improvements in the education system.

 Following two years of recession as a result of the COVID-19 pandemic, the Chadian economy began to recover in 2022.
-In 2023, gross domestic product (GDP) rose by 4.1 per cent.
-According to the International Monetary Fund (IMF), GDP is set to grow by 3.2 per cent in 2024, with similar figures being expected in the years to come.
-However, the country’s economic development is subject to various risks, including sinking oil prices, political instability, regional conflicts or climate change-induced natural disasters.
+According to the International Monetary Fund (IMF), economic growth stood at 3.6 per cent in 2025.
+However, the country’s economic development is subject to various risks, including volatile oil prices, political instability, regional conflicts and climate change-induced natural disasters.

-According to the latest SDG Index (External link), which assesses the progress made towards achieving the 17 Sustainable Development Goals, Chad ranks 165th out of 167 countries evaluated.
+According to the latest Sustainable Development Report (formerly the SDG Index), which assesses the progress made towards achieving the 17 Sustainable Development Goals, Chad ranks 165th out of 167 countries evaluated.

 Underinvestment in the economy and infrastructure